Setasign/fpdi-protection/README.md

 This class offers one public method, which allows you to set the protection of the resulting PDF document.
 All other code is identically to [FPDI](https://www.setasign.com/fpdi) or [FPDF](http://www.fpdf.org/).

+If you pass null or an empty string as the owner password the method will create a random owner password.
+The return value of this method is the owner password.

 ```php
 <?php
 use setasign\FpdiProtection\FpdiProtection;